NVIDIA-Genomics-Research/AtacWorks/README.md

 ```
 bash Atacworks/scripts/run_inference.sh <path to bigWig file with test ATAC-seq data> <path to model file> <path to chromosome sizes file> <output directory> <path to folder containing config files (optional)>
 ```
-This command produces a folder (`output_latest`) containing several files:
+This command produces a folder containing several files:
 1. <prefix>_infer_results.track.bw: A bigWig file containing the denoised ATAC-seq coverage track.
 2. infer_results_peaks.bed: A BED file containing the peaks called from the denoised ATAC-seq track.
-This file has 8 columns.
-These are, in order: chromosome, peak start position, peak end position, peak length (bp), Mean coverage over peak, Maximum coverage in peak, Position of summit (relative to start), and Position of summit (absolute).
-By default, a threshold of 0.5 is used for peak calling.
+This file has 8 columns, in order:
+- chromosome
+- peak start position
+- peak end position
+- peak length (bp)
+- Mean coverage over peak
+- Maximum coverage in peak
+- Position of summit (relative to start)
+- Position of summit (absolute).
 3. <prefix>_infer_results.peaks.bw: The same peak calls, in the form of a bigWig track for genome browser visualization.

-The config files supplied to `run_inference.sh` supply the structure of the deep learning model and the parameters of the experiment.
+`run_inference.sh` optionally takes a folder containing config files - specifically, this folder needs to contain two files, `infer_config.yaml` which specifies parameters for inference, and `model_structure.yaml` which specifies the structure of the deep learning model.
 If no folder containing config files is supplied, the folder `AtacWorks/configs` containing default parameter values will be used.

-In order to vary model parameters, output file names, or output file formats, you can create your own config files using `AtacWorks/configs` as a template.
-Type `python AtacWorks/scripts/main.py infer --help` to understand which arguments to vary.
+In order to vary output file names or formats, or inference parameters, you can change the arguments supplied in `infer_config.yaml`.
+Type `python AtacWorks/scripts/main.py infer --help` to understand which arguments to change.

-In particular, the threshold for peak calling is controlled by the `infer_threshold` parameter in the file `configs/infer_config.yaml`.
+In particular, the threshold for peak calling is controlled by the `infer_threshold` parameter in `infer_config.yaml`.
 By default, this is set to 0.5.
 If `infer_threshold` is set to "None" in the config file, `run_inference.sh` will instead produce a bigWig file in which each base is labeled with the probability (between 0 and 1) that it is part of a peak.

 #### Advanced usage: step-by-step denoising + peak calling with subcommands
 See [Tutorial 2](tutorials/tutorial2.md) for an advanced workflow detailing the individual steps of data processing, encoding and prediction using a trained model, and how to modify the parameters used in these steps.